julianschuler/esp-led-dimmer/README.md

 It is designed to make use of the PCBA services of JLCPCB and uses as many basic parts as possible.
 You can use the awesome [KiCAD JLCPCB tools](https://github.com/Bouni/kicad-jlcpcb-tools) for exporting the corresponding fabrication files.
 Excluding the ESP-01 module, the cost per assembled PCB is around 5€.

+> **Warning:** Only power up the dimmer when the ESP-01 module is plugged in, otherwise it might get broken!
+This seems to be due to the power supply IC requiring a certain minimum current to be drawn.

 ## Using the dimmer with Home Assistant

 To use the dimmer with Home Assistant, create a new ESP8266 device in the [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio.html) and append the following lines to its YAML file: